Wondering how to prepare for a SOC 2 Audit? Here are the 5 things you need to pass your SOC 2 Audit.

 The pressure is on as more and more service providers and service organizations are being asked by clients for a SOC 2 audit report.
 Are you prepared to demonstrate your commitment to security and privacy to your clients and prospects?
 KirkpatrickPrice is here to help get you started.

+Not all SOC 2 Audit training was created equal.
 Here are 5 things you need to pass your SOC 2 audit.

 1. Annual Risk Assessment